alexisjcarr/socket-io-playground-client/README.md

 ![](iphone.png)

-5.  ... and mobile for when you need to monitor your data on the go.
+5.  ... and mobile for when the user needs to monitor their data on the go.

 ## Tech Stack